 The interval Non-Performance Charge is calculated as Performance Shortfall multiplied by the Non-Performance Charge Rate.
-The Non-Performance Charge Rate for Capacity Performance commitments is equal to {[the modeled LDA Net CONE (\$/MW-day in installed capacity terms) for which the resource resides times 365 days] divided by 30} divided by the number of Real-Time Settlement Intervals in an hour.
+The Non-Performance Charge Rate for Capacity Performance commitments is equal to {[the modeled LDA Net CONE (\$/MW-day in installed capacity terms) for which the resource resides times number of days in the Delivery Year] divided by 30} divided by the number of Real-Time Settlement Intervals in an hour.
 The modeled LDAs and their respective Net CONE are provided in the Delivery Year BRA Planning Parameters posted on the PJM website.

-The interval Non-Performance Charge Rate for Base Capacity commitments is equal to [(Weighted Average Resource Clearing Price (\$/MW-day) for such resource times 365 days) divided by 30] divided by the number of Real-Time Settlement Intervals in an hour.
+The interval Non-Performance Charge Rate for Base Capacity commitments is equal to [(Weighted Average Resource Clearing Price (\$/MW-day) for such resource times number of days in the Delivery Year) divided by 30] divided by the number of Real-Time Settlement Intervals in an hour.
 The number 30 is intended to represent the number of hours during a year that Emergency Actions could reasonably be expected to be in effect.
 Stop-loss provisions limit the total Non-Performance Charge that can be assessed on each Capacity Resource.

-For Capacity Performance Resources, the maximum yearly Non-Performance Charge is 1.5 times the modeled LDA Net CONE (\$/MW-day in installed capacity terms) times 365 days times the maximum daily unforced capacity committed by the resource during June 1 of the Delivery Year through the end of the month for which the Non-Performance Charge was assessed.
+For Capacity Performance Resources or PRD Providers, the maximum yearly Non-Performance Charge is 1.5 times the modeled LDA Net CONE (\$/MW-day in installed capacity terms) times number of days in Delivery Year times the maximum daily unforced capacity committed by the resource or PRD Provider during June 1 of the Delivery Year through the end of the month for which the Non-Performance Charge was assessed.
 For Seasonal Capacity Performance Resources, the maximum yearly Non-Performance Charge is based the number of days of the applicable season and the maximum daily unforced capacity committed by the resource for such season.
 The modeled LDAs and their respective Net CONE are provided in the Delivery Year BRA Planning Parameters posted on the PJM website.